Web development ·

 Configuring your Laravel application

-To use the Linode storage in your application we need to setup a fews things first.
-Since Linode Object Storage is S3 compatible, we can use the S3 driver in Laravel to manage files.
+To use the Linode storage in your application, we need to set up a few things first.
+Since Linode Object Storage is S3-compatible, we can use the S3 driver in Laravel to manage files.

 composer require league/flysystem-aws-s3-v3 ^3.0